ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 1. With the fire staff selected, scroll in the **Properties** window down to the **Ammo** section.

-     Check the box that says "Finite Ammo Supply" on.
+     Check the box that says **Finite Ammo Supply** on.

+2. Change the **Max Ammo** to 10.

-2. Change the **Ammo Type** to "*embers*".
+3. Change the **Ammo Type** to "*embers*".
 This name will need to match the resource we create for our player to pick up.

-3. Now we need to build the ammunition pickup itself.
+4. Now we get to build the ammunition pickup itself!

      1. We'll start by creating a `trigger` object for our player to interact with.